SamBaS: Sampling-Based Stochastic Block Partitioning: Experiments on Real-World Graphs

 \subsection{Experiments}

-To evaluate our approach on real-world graphs, we adopt a similar approach to the one described in \S\ref{sec:synthetic_experiments} but with fewer parameters.
+To evaluate SamBaS on real-world graphs, we adopt a similar approach to the one described in \S\ref{sec:synthetic_experiments} but with fewer parameters.
 For every graph in Table~\ref{tab:real_graphs}, we run our sampling approach using the three best-performing sampling algorithms from \S\ref{sec:synthetic_experiments} --- MD, RNN and ES --- but with thresholding.
 We only run these algorithms at the 30\% sample size as a compromise between speedup and quality of community detection.
 To provide a baseline for comparison, we also run the SBP algorithm on each full graph without sampling.

-We evaluate two aspects of our approach; the speedup gained and the quality of results.
-We evaluate the speedup by comparing the execution times of the runs with our sampling approach to the baseline runs and the quality of results using the \emph{Quality Score} metric described above.
-For the results on all experiments performed, refer to Appendix~\ref{appendix:real}.
+We evaluate two aspects of SamBaS; the speedup gained and the quality of results.
+We evaluate the speedup by comparing the execution times of the SamBaS runs to the baseline runs and the quality of results using the \emph{Partition Quality Score} metric described above.
+For the results on all experiments performed, refer to Appendix~B.